 It goes without saying that reading the hex codes above in vibrating color combinations is impossible without getting watery eyes.
 Even so, people who have color blindness will have problems with reading the inscriptions because of the same color intensity.
 If we change the vibrating color combinations into the black and white mode, the inscriptions are hardly noticeable.
 That’s why these color combinations are so highly avoidable in any field of design.

-On the whole, it’s not about the color itself, it’s about the things that are associated with this color and how it works in specific color combinations.
+On the whole, it’s not about the color itself; it’s about the things that are associated with this color and how it works in specific color combinations.
 As we have discussed, neon pairs and vibrating color combos are just too aggressive to the viewers’ eyes, so that instead of attracting their attention, these colors put them off.
-As for the only dark color combinations, the associations, and feeling, that these colors evoke, come into the play.
+As for the only dark color combinations, the associations, and feelings that these colors evoke come into the play.